A visual novel focused on high school life

 Is the game good?

 Overall, Class of '09 offers an experience that is not typical of visual novel games.
-Sure, the mechanics are similar, but it is not story-focused.
-Moreover, it is more of an audio drama rather than a video game.
-However, it fails to live up to its description as a rejection simulator.
-In reality, rejection is never the main option.
-Additionally, its subpar visuals make the whole game look cheap.
+The mechanics are familiar, but it is not story-focused.
+It is more of an audio drama rather than a video game, with its strong voice acting and playful writing standing out.
+While it is short and the visuals can be underwhelming, it still offers a quirky, unconventional take on the genre.

 • Great voice acting